-After changing the regulator pressure or the orifices, it is required that you measure the gas input rate.
+After changing the orifices, it is required that you measure the gas input rate.
 This may be accomplished in the usual way, by clocking the gas meter and using the local gas heating value.
 See Verifying & Adjusting the Input Rate section (page 25).